iamsk/iamsk.github.com/_posts/2013-07-04-softwares-for-osx.markdown

 layout: single
 title: Softwares for OSX
 tags: [osx, software]
-date: 2013-07-04 16:50
+date: 2017-05-18 07:50
 ---

 Some softwares used in my Mac :) updated: 2017-05-18

 Integrated with https://github.com/iamsk/laptop

-`B` stands for home brew, `C` stands for home brew cask, each app sort with the priority.
+`B` stands for home brew, `C` stands for home brew cask, each app sorted with the priority.

 ## Base